 - Qualified Retirement Plans At A Glance (2022)

 Qualified retirement plans provide plan sponsors and participants with tax advantages because they fulfill the requirements of the law.
 The term qualified plan refers to a retirement plan that meets the requirements of Internal Revenue Code 401 and is, therefore, tax-favored.
 In addition, the phrase “qualified plan” is broadened to include individual retirement arrangements (IRAs) and other tax-advantaged plans not administered by employers.

 A defined benefit plan is a qualified retirement plan in which a plan sponsor guarantees a certain payout at retirement and is often known as a traditional pension plan.
 A defined benefit plan’s guaranteed retirement benefit may be any of the following:

-Pooled plans with a defined benefit are funded by an employer’s annual contribution that is equal to the amount required to fully fund the promised retirement benefit.
-The plan sponsor invests the plan contributions and bears the investment risk.
+Pooled plans with a defined benefit are funded by an employer’s annual contribution equal to the amount required to fund the promised retirement benefit fully.
+The plan sponsor invests in the plan contributions and bears the investment risk.